jossemarGT/resume/RESUME.md

 ## About me

-I'm a research and development enthusiast who truly enjoy to learn, teach, create and experiment.
-I'm one of those who invested their time rising up a company, that didn't work after several tries, but still loved the process.
+I am a maker who truly enjoys to learn, teach, create and experiment.
+I believe that no one can become "an expert" by themselves.

 ## Personal